guilhermerauj0/guilhermerauj0/README.md

 Here are some ideas to get you started:

 -->
 My name is Arthur Guilherme.
-Computer Engineering student in Brazil.
-In love with Mobile
+Computer Engineering student in Brazil and in love with Mobile.
+Here you can find some repository of apps where i had the pleasure of create or study them.

 - 🌱 I’m currently learning Kotlin | Android Studio
 - 📫 How to reach me:<br/><br/>